JakeAve/100-prisoner-problem/readme.md

 - `drawers` `<Drawer[]>` the drawers the prisoner has to choose from.
 This array is generated randomly after each iteration of a simulation.
 - `prisonerNumber` `<number>` the prisoner number of the current prisoner
-- Returns: `<Drawers[]>` An array of drawers, but it must be no more than half the quantity that enters the callback
+- Returns: `<Drawers[]>` The drawers the prisoner opens as an array of drawers.
+It must be no more than half the quantity that enters the callback

 ### Example